 The iDRAC Settings utility is an interface to setup and configure the iDRAC parameters using UEFI.
-You can enable or disable various iDRAC parameters using the iDRAC7 Settings Utility, for example:
+You can enable or disable various iDRAC parameters using the iDRAC Settings Utility.

-NOTE: Some of the features mentioned in the list may require the iDRAC7 Enterprise License upgrade.
+NOTE: Accessing some of the features on the iDRAC Settings Utility requires the iDRAC7 Enterprise License upgrade.